Even when the market is high, it will inevitably turn bearish at some point in the future.

 Gold Stocks: Closing Thoughts

-Market downturns are unpredictable, but the market will invariably turn bearish at some point.
+Market downturns are unpredictable, and the market can turn bearish at any point.

-Buying gold stocks before the swoon begins is a prudent move for risk-minded investors.
+Buying gold stocks before such a swoon begins is a prudent move for risk-minded investors.

-Gold stocks are an important part of any well-balanced portfolio.
+Gold stocks lower portfolio risk, protect against rising inflation, and are a vital part of any well-balanced portfolio.

 Miners offer a higher risk-reward ratio, but ETFs are a slower and steadier bet.